 There was also no food.
 They were outside asking for it.

-The teacher and the bus driver both gave them money to eat and the mother quickly went into Mac Donald’s and bought the children food.
+The teacher and the bus driver both gave them money to eat and the mother quickly went into Mac Donald’s and bought the children’s food.

 So Cayla gave the only thing she had.
 The picture and two crayons from the broken box of eight.
 And that’s where it started.
 The first smile.
 The one that said more than thank you.
 The one that made everyone’s day.
 Cayla thought about that smile a long time that night before she went to bed.
-She told her mother why she no longer had eight but, instead six crayons.
+She told her mother why she no longer had eight but, six crayons instead.
 Her mother didn’t mind.
-In fact she was very proud of her daughter.
+In fact, she was very proud of her daughter.
 She was so proud that she bought her a box of fourteen brand new crayons.